 The type six personality is known as the Loyalist (or sometimes also as the Sceptic) and is defined by a strong need for safety and security in their life.

-These types of individual are determined to anticipate and avoid risk at all cost.
+These types of individuals are determined to anticipate and avoid risk at all costs.

 In order to achieve this they will seek to align and ally themselves with institutions and people they see as trustworthy.

 They are always vigilant, on the lookout for potential dangers, and as a result, exist in a state of alertness.